Yvonneamg/Credit_Card_Fraud_Detection/README.md

 - Features: 31 columns (Time, V1–V28, Amount, Class)

 # Approach
-- **SQL** : Queried early morning transactions between 12 AM and 6 AM, Frequent transactions more than 5 transactions in 1 hour, Hight transactions customers that is top 1% customers by amount.
+- **SQL** : Queried early morning transactions between 12 AM and 6 AM, Frequent transactions more than 5 transactions in 1 hour, High transactions customers that is top 1% transactions by amount.
 - **Jupyter Notebooks** : Ran the SQL Queries on Jupyter notebooks as well by using sqlite3 to verify the dataset.
 Analyze the results, that is, check fraud distribution among the top 1% customers by amount and compare with results from SQlite.
 It should be a similar result.
   - Plot of Distribution of Transactions amounts
   - Scatter plot of V1 vs V2 by fraud class